 Give Your Dog Pedicures

 Your dog’s nails should be trimmed when they grow long enough to touch the ground when the dog walks.
-How often you should trim your dog’s nail depends a lot on your dog—some breeds may not need to be trimmed much at all.
+How often you should trim your dog’s nails depends a lot on your dog—some breeds may not need to be trimmed much at all.

 Nail trimming should be a calm and low-stress experience for you and your dog.
 Teaching your dog to accept having his or her feet touched can help make nail trimming easier.
 You can also train your dog to file down their own nails using a scratchboard.
 Avoid holding down your dog or cutting your dog’s nail when they are showing signs of stress and fear because just like humans, they remember, and this will make it more difficult or not possible in the future.
 There are a lot of great resources to help make nail trimming less stressful for you and your dog.

 Consider Weather Conditions

 In the summertime, it is important to avoid walking your dog on hot pavement or sand.
 In the winter, rock salt and chemical ice melts can cause injury to your dog’s paws and can be ingested by your dog when it licks its paws.
-Try to avoid these things and after walks, wash your dog’s paws in warm water to rinse away chemicals and salt, and use a moisturizer to help prevent dry and cracked paws.
+Try to avoid these things and wash your dog’s paws in warm water to rinse away chemicals and salt after walks.
+Consider using a moisturizer to help prevent dry and cracked paws.
 Do not use lotions or moisturizers meant for humans on your dog; consult your veterinarian for a specific dog moisturizer.